-Saturday 5th September – Bucharest
+Monday 5th September – Bucharest

 For those with late flights we can arrange a place for you to leave your bags and an interesting communist tour of Bucharest.

 End of tour with YPT able to arrange transportation, accommodation and tours to your next adventure!